linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Financial Accounting- Class Notes.md

 + Nortel had accounts receivable changes that were over a year old so they put them in the investing section.
 The numbers still add up but the operating amount doesn't change.
 + Operating cash flow number may not be fool proof
 + Depreciation expense method →
-+ Can affect the operating number because of the add back that can boost operating → however, their net income will take a hit.
++ Can affect the operating number because of the add back that can boost operating → however, their [[Operating Income vs. Net Income What's the Difference|Net Income]] will take a hit.
 + Red flags - watch out for if looking at companies
 + Compare NI & CFO number → if earnings and cash flow are going in different directions
 + You want the company to recover the cash.
 If they are growing in different directions, they may be channel stuffing (bogus customers)